paulovieira/roam-scrollbars/README.md

 ## Future improvements

 - the controls in the settings panel look ugly because of the long descriptions; can we have more control there? how are other extesions doing this?
-- detect if the plugin is being loaded in the mobile app in android, and if necessary, don't add the stylesheet (?)
+- [DONE] detect if the extension is being loaded in the mobile app in android, and if necessary, don't add the stylesheet (?)
+	- conclusion: in the mobile app, the extension also needs to be loaded; native scrollbars don't work there...
 - check if the other types of embeds can also benefit from max-height + scrollbar: PDF embed, Website embed, etc
 - what else can be improved? feedback is welcome!